nicoclever/dtxvr/README.md

-# dtxvr
+# Design Thinking in Virtual Reality

-Design Thinking in Virtual Reality
+Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
+Make WebVR with HTML and Entity-Component.
+Works on Vive, Rift, desktop, mobile platforms.